thir13en/flutter-training/docs/prerequisites.md

 To check what is missing in the process to install flutter, you can use the `flutter doctor` command.

 ### Android Studio
 After installing, open Android Studio and configure your settings.
-When done, in the `welcome screen`, do the following: TODO.
+When done, in the `welcome screen`, do the following:
+1. Configure
+1. Settings
+1. Plugins
+1. Search for Flutter (Browse repositories)
+1. Flutter, install
+1. Accept Dart install
+1. Restart IDE